 Remember, any changes should reflect your brand and appeal to your clientele.

-How can I market my salon effectively?
+How can I market my hair salon effectively?

 A mix of online and offline marketing works best.
 Use social media to share before-and-after photos, tips, and promotions.
 Leverage email newsletters to keep clients in the loop.
 Participate in local events to boost your visibility in the community.